 Duke Energy's generation resources include gas, coal, and nuclear-fueled generating facilities as well as conventional hydroelectric, pumped storage hydroelectric, solar, and wind resources.
-However, Duke Energy's system planning demonstrates these resources would not be able to compensate for the loss of Project generation.
-Further, existing generation resources would not be capable of replacing the unique values provided by the Project as discussed in Exhibit H, Section H.1.2.
+However,

-8 Pumped storage hydroelectric facilities are net consumers of electricity.
-Therefore, the estimate value reflects only the value associated with generation and does not reflect offsets associated with pumping.
+9 Pumped storage hydroelectric facilities are net consumers of electricity.
+Therefore, the estimated value reflects only the value associated with generation and does not reflect offsets associated with pumping.
 The value also does not reflect the ancillary values of pumped storage hydroelectric generation discussed throughout this application.